elechouse/VoiceRecognitionV3/README.md

 [Back to index][index]
 [id22]: #set-signature-for-record-22
 #### Set Signature for Record (22)
+Set a signature for a record, one record one time.
 **Format:**
 | AA| 04+SIGLEN | 32 | RECORD | SIG | 0A |  (Set signature)
 | AA| 04 | 32 | RECORD | 0A |  (Delete signature)